 The question of whether you need a music amplifier for studio monitors or headphones has been one that upcoming music producers have grappled with for the longest time.
-In the art of music production, sounds are the key ingredients, and great care is always, and amplifiers are a critical component in the music production industry.
+In the art of music production, amplifiers are a critical component in the industry.

 Do you Need Music Amplifier For Studio Monitors?